smeredith/smeredith.github.io/_posts/2016-11-13-android-and-FreeBSD.md

     fuse_load="YES"

+Then I added a line to `/etc/sysctl.conf`

+    vfs.usermount=1

 At this point I restarted the system.

 In order to browse the connected Android phone filesystem as "user", I need to mount it as root.